herumi/bls/readme.md

 # News
 * disabled to check the order in setStr/deserialize. call once `blsSignatureVerifyOrder(1)` or `blsPublicKeyVerifyOrder(1)` to check it.
-* add uncompressed function to PubliKey and Sign
+* add uncompressed function to PublicKey and Sign
 * add blsSignHashWithDomain, blsVerifyHashWithDomain(see (Ethereum 2.0 spec mode)[https://github.com/herumi/bls/#ethereum-20-spec-mode])
 * rename blsGetGeneratorOfG{1 or 2} to blsGetGeneratorOfPublicKey
 * add blsSetETHserialization(1) to use ETH serialization for BLS12-381